Test Scoring and Frequency Scanning

 If you are trying to use some of the Standard Options, you should make sure that the Standard Scoring (no options) bubble IS NOT filled in.
 If it is, all of your "Standard Options" marks will be ignored.

-Q: When I picked up my job from the Smith Service Desk, the output only had the following message with no scores: "NUMBER USED IS OUT OF BOUNDS".
+Q: When I picked up my scan sheets from the Smith Service Desk, an error sheet indicated: "NUMBER USED IS OUT OF BOUNDS."
 What does this mean?

-This means that you forgot to fill in the Last Number Used bubbles.
-To remedy the problem, fill in the Last Number Used bubbles on the Control form (right justify the number; e.g., 50 should be 050) and resubmit the job.
+This means that you forgot to fill in the Last Number Used bubble.
+To remedy the problem, fill in the Last Number Used bubble on the Control form (right justify the number; e.g., 50 should be 050) and resubmit the job.

 Yes.
 On the Instructor Control form, fill in choice 1 in column 5 (Standard Option 5).
 This tells the Test Scoring program to create a file which contains the file identifier, the section numbers, the student names, ID numbers, raw scores, and scores.
-The file will appear directly in your home directory within 24 hours.
+The file will be available in the UD Dropbox.

 Q: How do I get a list of the student grades by Student ID number so I can post them?